-Are you searching for ways to improve your local visibility and win more business from local and mobile consumers?
+Are you searching for ways to improve your local visibility and win more business from local and mobile consumers as we head into 2021?
 Google data shows that around half of searches are for local businesses – and with local search having a high rate of intent, anything you can do to improve your local pack visibility is well worth the time.
 Part and parcel of your local SEO strategy, local citations are a quick and easy concept to get to grips with and a quick tactic to implement when you want to shore up your local visibility.

 You’ll need to know what local citations are, what they can be used for and how to accrue them if you’re going to put them to work for your business.
 Read on for our guide to everything you need to know – and how to get started as soon as you finish this article.

 Good news- a local citation can be easily described.
 It is simply a mention of your business name, its website address and physical address on other websites.
 Not all local citations will include all of those pieces of information (although the more detail the better should be your rule of thumb).
 It can be any combination of your business name, its phone number, street address, post code phone number and web site URL.